What Are PRO Tracks / Cue Sheets?

-A performance rights organization (PRO) collects royalties between copyright holders and parties who wish to use copyrighted works publicly (such as in film, television, the web, and radio).
+A performing rights organization (PRO) collects royalties between copyright holders and parties who wish to use copyrighted works in public broadcasts (such as in film, television, the web, and radio).

 Most countries have their own PROs.
-ASCAP, BMI and SESAC represent the United States while GEMA works with German artists.
-SOCAN is Canadian, PRS is for the UK, and SACEM handles France.
+ASCAP, BMI and SESAC represent the United States while PRS works with UK artists.
+SOCAN is based in Canada and SACEM handles France.
 You can find a list of PROs here.
 Nearly all PROs have relationships with one another.

 Purchasing a PRO Track

-If you will be using a PRO-affiliated music track in a public broadcast (on television, film, radio, or online), you will need to submit a cue sheet to the appropriate PRO to report the usage.
-The PRO will then collect royalties on the track, which will then be distributed to the Pond5 contributor.
+If you’re using the music in a public broadcast / performance (such as television, film, radio, or YouTube), you will need to submit a cue sheet to the appropriate PROs to report the usage.
+The PRO will then collect royalties on the track based on the blanket annual license the broadcaster has purchased, and those royalties will then be distributed to the Pond5 artist and their publisher (who usually the same person).

-There are no additional costs or fees to purchase a PRO track from Pond5 (with the exception of German PRO GEMA-affiliated tracks see How Do I Deal With The German PRO GEMA? below).
-PROs all have licensing agreements established with broadcasters, and this is how royalties are paid to artists.
+There are no additional costs or fees to purchase a PRO track from Pond5 (with the possible exception of German PRO GEMA-affiliated tracks [see How Do I Deal With The German PRO GEMA? below]).
 The fees paid to the performing rights organizations are typically paid by the broadcaster via an annual blanket license and are not within the responsibility of the producer.

 What is a non-PRO track?

-- If your project is going to be publicly broadcast (film, television, YouTube, sports arena, etc.) you need to file a cue sheet.
-There is no additional cost.
-All you need to do is put PRO info in cue sheet and email to both Pond5 (firstname.lastname@example.org) and the appropriate PROs.
+- If your project is going to be publicly broadcast (film, television, YouTube, sports arena, etc.) you need to file a cue sheet so the artist can receive the performance royalties owed to them as a member of their PRO.
+This is how many musicians and composers earn their living.
+There is no additional cost for submitting a cue sheet.
+Simply fill out the song and project info and email to both Pond5 (email@example.com) and the appropriate PROs.

 Do I pay anything extra for this?

 - No. Broadcasters pay for annual blanket licenses with the PROs to cover PRO content broadcast throughout the year.
-The customer doesn’t need to pay anything extra; they only need to submit the cue sheet.
+The customer doesn’t need to pay anything extra; they only need to submit the cue sheet so the artist can receive their performance royalties.

 When do I submit a cue sheet?

-- Once your production has completed, you’re required to submit a cue sheet for any public broadcast to both the relevant PRO and Pond5.
+- When a production company completes a project that will be publicly broadcast, they’re required to submit a cue sheet listing any PRO-affiliated to both the relevant PROs and Pond5.

-- The Internet is still considered a public broadcast, so cue sheets should be filed.
+- Both YouTube and Facebook have blanket licenses with the PROs and are considered a public broadcast, so cue sheets should be filed.

 - You can find a blank cue sheet here.